RatingWidget/wordpress-plugin/readme.txt

 == Change Log ==

+= 3.0.2 - 2018-11-25 =
+* Update: Updated version of Freemius with bug fixes and new features.

 = 3.0.1 - 2018-08-19 =
 * Fix: Fixed the download link for the premium version on the "Account" section.